 You've survived your first year in civil engineering.
 You know the difference between what they taught in school and how things actually get built.
 You've probably had your calculations questioned by a contractor who's been doing this for 30 years—and you figured out how to handle it.
 That's real experience, and it matters.
+If you're struggling to format your specific site development tasks and municipal code compliance, our engineering resume methodology will help you frame your AutoCAD Civil 3D proficiency effectively.
+Still relying entirely on your senior design project?
+The fresher civil engineer guide is an easier starting point.
+Ready to lead your own site redesigns independently?
+Check out the junior civil engineer resume.

-Crafting a Standout Civil Engineer Summary
+How to Write a Great Civil Engineer Summary

 “Entry-level Civil Engineer with 10 months designing residential infrastructure.
 Contributed to subdivision projects serving 200+ homes.
 Proficient in Civil 3D, HEC-HMS, and grading design.
 Strong understanding of local stormwater regulations.”